 Personally Identifiable Information about Authorized Customers may be shared with other Authorized Customers who wish to evaluate potential transactions with other Authorized Customers.
-We may share aggregated information about our Visitors, including the demographics of our Visitors and Authorized Customers, with our affiliated agencies and third party vendors.
-We also offer the opportunity to “opt-out” of receiving information or being contacted by us or by any agency acting on our behalf.
+We may share aggregated information about our Visitors, including our Visitors and Authorized Customers’ demographics, with our affiliated agencies and third party vendors.
+We also offer the opportunity to “opt-out” to receive information or be contacted by us or by any agency acting on our behalf.

 How is Personally Identifiable Information stored?

-Personally Identifiable Information collected by Singleton Law Firm Atlanta is securely stored and is not accessible to third parties or employees of Singleton Law Firm Atlanta except for use as indicated above.
+Personally Identifiable Information collected by Singleton Law Firm LLC. is securely stored.
+It is not accessible to third parties or Singleton Law Firm LLC. employees except for use as indicated above.

-What choices are available to Visitors regarding collection, use and distribution of the information?
+What choices are available to Visitors regarding the collection, use, and distribution of the information?

 Are Cookies Used on the Site?

-How does Singleton Law Firm Atlanta use login information?
+How does Singleton Law Firm LLC. use login information?